Kartik-Kashyap/chaotic-kartik-digital-garden/src/site/notes/PROJECTS-CREATIONS/STORIES/Erotic/The First Night of Us/Prelude.md

 Like she was reading me.
 Unwrapping me with her gaze.

 She pulled my t-shirt's sleeve over her palm, and said quietly, “You smell like... something I want to remember forever.”
-Her voice was sultry, and wet.
+Her voice was sultry, breathy, and wet.

 I blushed hard, my knees sinking onto the bed beside her.
 "And you feel like... something I’d worship every day and still never know completely."